CartoDB/dataservices-api/doc/demographic_functions.md

 # Demographic Functions

-The Demographic Snapshot functions enable you to collect demographic details around a point location.
-For example, you can take the coordinates of a coffee shop and find the average population characteristics around that location.
+The Demographic Snapshot enables you to collect demographic report around a point location.
+For example, you can take the coordinates of a coffee shop and find the average population characteristics such as total population, educational attainment, housing and income information around that location.
+You can use raw street addresses by combining the Demographic Snapshot with CartoDB's geocoding features.
 If you need help creating coordinates from addresses, see the [Geocoding Functions](/cartodb-platform/dataservices-api/geocoding-functions/) documentation.

 _**Note:** The Demographic Snapshot functions are only available for the United States._

-## OBS_GetDemographicSnapshot( Point Geometry );
+## OBS_GetDemographicSnapshot( point geometry );

 Fields returned include information about income, education, transportation, race, and more.
 Not all fields will have information for every coordinate queried.